ghc-proposals/ghc-proposals/proposals/0000-shared-class-members.rst

 """""""""""""""""""""""""

-If the superclass is defined on exactly one of the parameters, then the superclass's methods can be defined for that parameter.
+If the superclass is defined on exactly one of the parameters, then the superclass's members can be defined for that parameter.
 Otherwise we fail out.

 ``UndecidableSuperClasses``
 """""""""""""""""""""""""""

-If a class is recursive, you will not be able to define methods for a parent typeclass because the names will conflict, so in this case you'd get an error saying that the same method has been declared multiple times.
+If a class is recursive, you will not be able to define members for a parent typeclass because the names will conflict, so in this case you'd get an error saying that the same member has been declared multiple times.

-If a superclass has different methods, then you'll be able to declare that superclass's methods; if that superclass has the current class as a parent, you won't be able to declare the superclass's parent class's methods in the current instance.
+If a superclass has different members, then you'll be able to declare that superclass's members; if that superclass has the current class as a parent, you won't be able to declare the superclass's parent class's members in the current instance.

 ``DefaultSignatures``